runtimeverification/zkevm-harness/README.md

 #### K Framework

-You need to install the [K Framework] on your system, see the instructions there.
+You need to install the [K Framework](https://github.com/runtimeverification/k) on your system, see the instructions there.
-The fastest way is via the [kup package manager], with which you can do to get the correct version of K:
+The fastest way is via the [kup package manager](https://github.com/runtimeverification/kup), with which you can do to get the correct version of K:

 ```sh
 kup install k.openssl.secp256k1 --version v$(cat deps/k_release)